sebmartin/ALPDataObjects/README.md

 ## Sound Familiar?

 Yeah, it is.
 Github did something similar with [Mantle](https://github.com/MantleFramework/Mantle) and pushed it a little further even with JSON features.
 Mantle was made public _maybe_ one month after I completed this.

+## License
+Licensed under MIT.
+See license file for details.